Radio wave

 Animation of a half-wave dipole antenna radiating radio waves, showing the electric field lines.
 The antenna in the center is two vertical metal rods connected to a radio transmitter (not shown).
 The transmitter applies an alternating electric current to the rods, which charges them alternately positive (+) and negative (−).
 Loops of electric field leave the antenna and travel away at the speed of light; these are the radio waves.
 In this animation the action is shown slowed down tremendously.

 Radio waves (formerly called Hertzian waves) are a type of electromagnetic radiation with the lowest frequencies and the longest wavelengths in the electromagnetic spectrum, typically with frequencies below 300 gigahertz (GHz) and wavelengths greater than 1 mm, about the diameter of a grain of rice.
 Radio waves with frequencies above about 1 GHz and wavelengths shorter than 30 centimeters are called microwaves.
-Like all electromagnetic waves, radio waves in vacuum travel at the speed of light, and in the Earth's atmosphere at a slightly lower speed.
+Like all electromagnetic waves, radio waves in a vacuum travel at the speed of light, and in the Earth's atmosphere at a slightly lower speed.
 Radio waves are generated by charged particles undergoing acceleration, such as time-varying electric currents.
 Naturally occurring radio waves are emitted by lightning and astronomical objects, and are part of the blackbody radiation emitted by all warm objects.

 Radio waves are generated artificially by an electronic device called a transmitter, which is connected to an antenna, which radiates the waves.
 They are received by another antenna connected to a radio receiver, which processes the received signal.
 Radio waves are very commonly used in modern technology for fixed and mobile radio communication, broadcasting, radar and radio navigation systems, communications satellites, wireless computer networks, and many other applications.
 Different frequencies of radio waves have different propagation characteristics in the Earth's atmosphere; long waves can diffract around obstacles like mountains and follow the contour of the Earth (ground waves), shorter waves can reflect off the ionosphere and return to Earth beyond the horizon (skywaves), while much shorter wavelengths bend or diffract very little and travel on a line of sight, so their propagation distances are limited to the visual horizon.

 To prevent interference between different users, the artificial generation and use of radio waves is strictly regulated by law, coordinated by an international body called the International Telecommunication Union (ITU), which defines radio waves as "electromagnetic waves of frequencies arbitrarily lower than 3,000 GHz, propagated in space without artificial guide".
 The radio spectrum is divided into a number of radio bands on the basis of frequency, allocated to different uses.
 Higher-frequency, shorter-wavelength radio waves are called microwaves.

 Diagram of the electric fields (E) and magnetic fields (H) of radio waves emitted by a monopole radio transmitting antenna (small dark vertical line in the center).
 The E and H fields are perpendicular, as implied by the phase diagram in the lower right.